gortonator/bsds-6650/labs/lab-3.md

 Note that this servlet will take _at least_ 1 second to respond.
 This delay is inserted to simulate the processing delay in a real application.

 ### Build a HTTP Client
 We now need to build a Java client that will call our server.

+This should be a separate, plain old Java/Maven project in IntelliJ.
+You'll build and deploy it totally separately from the servlet.

 We'll use the Apache HttpClient library.

 There's an excellent example [here](https://hc.apache.org/httpclient-3.x/tutorial.html) and the [maven dependencies are here](https://mvnrepository.com/artifact/commons-httpclient/commons-httpclient/3.1).